-The action inventory is comprised of all action template libraries, including Serena-supplied libraries and customer-developed libraries, defined in Serena Release Automation.
+The action inventory is comprised of all action template libraries defined in Serena Release Automation.
 To define a library, you must specify its location on the Serena Center Server.
-To develop a custom library, refer to Application Release Automation Custom Action SDK.

 This section describes how to reload libraries.

-Reloading Action Libraries
+Reloading Actions Libraries

-You can reload all of the defined action libraries to Serena Release Automation.
-This option is used when:

-- New libraries with new templates have been received from Serena for the actionslib - New custom templates have been added to the customerActions library - After a system upgrade
+You can reload all of the defined actions libraries to Serena Release Automation.
+This option is used when new libraries with new templates have been received from Serena, or after a system upgrade.